remotesensinginfo/remotesensing_info/content/pages/software.md

 ### Conda

-If you wish to install RSGISLib, ARCSI and the other tools we make available using the conda Python package manager then this video provides a complete run through of the process:
+If you wish to install RSGISLib, ARCSI and the other tools we make available using the conda Python package manager then this video provides a complete run through of the process.
+Note, the recommended options and versions have been updated from the video so take those from the following commands:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9HqKLioyAeM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The commands for completing the installation are:
+I would now recommend that you use the [mamba](https://github.com/mamba-org/mamba)  command, rather than [conda](https://docs.conda.io) for the installation as it is quicker and easier.
+[Mamba](https://github.com/mamba-org/mamba) is a reimplmentation of conda using C++ rather than python.
+Therefore, all you need to do is to install mamba into your conda environment (command below) and then replace conda with mamba in all the commands you run.

     :::bash
+    conda install mamba -n base -c conda-forge

+Commands for create an environment and installing RSGISLib, ARCSI etc.

+    :::bash
     # Create a New Environment
-    conda create -n osgeo-env-v1 python=3.7
+    conda create -n osgeo-env-v1 python=3.10

     # Change to the environment
     source activate osgeo-env-v1

-    # Install Software
+    # Install RSGISLib and ARCSI
-    conda install -c conda-forge arcsi tuiview
+    mamba install -c conda-forge rsgislib arcsi tuiview

-    # If you have any problems following installation then try running:
-    conda update -c conda-forge --all
+    # Install RSGISLib other useful packages:
+    mamba install -c conda-forge rsgislib h5py parallel scikit-learn scikit-image matplotlib pandas geopandas statsmodels scipy rasterio shapely networkx sqlalchemy pycurl seaborn numba pip rtree pygal jupyterlab pysal libpysal esda pyyaml netcdf4 xarray fiona psycopg2 ipywidgets contextily cvxopt feather-format pyod xlsxwriter openpyxl SALib tuiview

+    # Some extras only avilable via pip
+    pip install matplotlib_scalebar pysptools

 ### Docker and Singularity
 The easiest way to install our software is through Docker or Singularity, as shown below: